What You Need to Know About Flying Budget Airlines in Canada

 That happened to Heather McEachen, a Vancouver Island-based communications specialist.
 She saved $600 last summer by flying her family with Swoop from Victoria to Edmonton.
 Before their return, she got a notification that her flight was delayed.
 “I had assumed it was just an hour,” but then she double-checked.
 “Nope.
 It was a whole day.”

 Photo: Gordon Wheaton / Shutterstock.com

 Are Budget Airlines Worth It?

-Fluit notes she’d go with a budget airline in the future if the savings were significant, and her schedule was flexible.
+Fluit notes she’d fly with budget airlines in Canada again if the savings were significant, and her schedule was flexible.
 For Olsen, it’s about the routing—she flew from Calgary direct to Charlottetown, a flight not available on other carriers, and would do it again.
 And even McEachen would consider it.
 “As a family, the savings work for us,” she says, given a relatively short flight requiring minimal baggage.
 “You just need to be prepared.
 And make sure to bring your own snacks.”

 Now that you know the ins and outs of budget airlines in Canada, check out this doctor’s health tips for travelling seniors.